Vishal–Shekhar: 2003–2007: Breakthrough

 Vishal-Shekhar first got noticed in Bollywood with Jhankaar Beats (2003), which included hit songs such as "Tu Aashiqui Hai" and "Suno Na".
 They won the Filmfare RD Burman Award for New Music Talent for Jhankaar Beats.
 Recognized for introducing techno music in Bollywood, Vishal-Shekhar continued further success after Jhankaar Beats with soundtracks like Supari (2003) and Musafir (2004).
 "Allah Ke Bande" from Waisa Bhi Hota Hai Part II also became a success during this period.
-Vishal-Shekhar began receiving offers from bigger banners and 2005 was hugely successful for the duo as they composed the songs for three films: Salaam Namaste, Dus and Bluffmaster.
+Vishal-Shekhar began receiving offers from bigger banners and 2005 was hugely successful for the duo as they composed the songs for three films: Dus, Salaam Namaste and Bluffmaster.
 Dus earned them their first nomination for the Filmfare Award for Best Music Director.